Last Updated on October 28, 2023

-The initial event is a formation of a hematoma rich in platelet-derived growth factor, other growth factors, and cytokines.
+The initial event is the formation of a hematoma rich in platelet-derived growth factors, other growth factors, and cytokines.
 A local inflammatory response is stimulated by the implantation procedure and by the presence of the graft.

 Clinically, a bone graft has been incorporated successfully when the ‘host graft-host bone’ interface unites and the affected area tolerates physiological weight bearing without fracture or pain.